Zynapse500/rust-rpm/TASKS.md

 # Tasks
-The completed and future list of features added
+The list of completed and future features

 ## TODO